 Next, head straight to St. Andrews Cathedral.
 The Cathedral itself is a ruin, but that makes it all the more inspiring.
 Walk around the enchanting grounds and examine the hundreds of graves spanning as many years.
 A ticket is required (it allows you to see the entire property, including climbing the tower) and is very reasonably priced.
 The museum is interesting, but can be skipped, in my opinion, as experiencing the place is the best part of the trip.
 My husband did climb the tower, which he enjoyed and which, he said, offered excellent views.
 Be advised, the entrance to the tower is a one-way gate that closes behind you (so that they can keep tabs on who goes in and out) and the entrance is extremely small.
 I would allocate at least half an hour for this portion of your trip.

 Now head to St. Andrews Castle - another ruin but another cannot miss.
-You’re free to roam around the castle at your leisure (which I always enjoy) and crawl around in the nooks and crannies.
+You’re free to roam around the Castle at your leisure (which I always enjoy) and crawl around in the nooks and crannies.
 For those of us too afraid to climb the tower at the Cathedral, the view from the top of the smaller and more open Castle turrets are great as well.
 I'd allocate about half an hour.
 Ticket are required and can be purchased in the modern gift shop.
-Surprisingly, there is a WC.
+Surprisingly, there is a restroom in the visitor's centre.

 Walking toward the Old Course will take you on a quick spin through the University.
 Stroll the streets where love first ignited for the Duke and Duchess of Cambridge and hope that they are on an alumni visit weekend.
 No need to take an organized tour unless you’re thinking of attending (a girl can dream).